 ii.
 The Deciding Official shall review the conclusions and recommendations of the

-Investigation Panel and shall make a final decision regarding the matter.
-The Deciding
+Investigation Panel and shall make a final decision regarding the matter..

-Official may, at his/her discretion either accept, modify, or reject the conclusions and

-recommendations of the investigation Panel.
-Before reaching a final decision

-concerning any modification or rejection, however, the Deciding Official will explain

-the rationale for the decision in a written communication to the Investigation Panel

-and will consider the Investigation Panel’s response.
-The Deciding Official may also

-meet with the respondent.
-The Deciding Official shall complete the report by sending

-a letter to the Investigation Panel and the respondent, confirming, modifying or

-rejecting the Investigation Panel’s findings.
 The Deciding Official shall make the final

-decision no later than sixty (60) days after receiving the final report.
+decision no later than sixty (30) days after receiving the final report.